matheusromeus/country-explorer/README.md

 **Improvements That Could Be Made**

-- No sessions implemented - cannot see past user data
+- No sessions implemented - can see past user data
-- Optimistic UI for favorites button
+- Optimistic UI for favorite button
-- GitHub CI pipelines for commit linting
+- GitHub CI pipelines for commit linting, and tests
 - Prettier config for standard code syntax styling
 - Authentication for data layer access calls